elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-software/topics/3-Findable-software.md

   1:
     outcome: Name and navigate through a software directory, such as [RSD](https://research-software-directory.org/).
   2:
-    outcome: Undestand why metadata can help make research software more finable.
+    outcome: Understand why metadata can help make research software more findable.
   3:
     outcome: List the important components of a README file.

 ---

-## Topic, definition and scope**
+## Topic, definition and scope

 * Software directories
 * Personal identifiers